hstreamdb/docs/docs/en/reference/cli.md

   list                     List all running nodes in the cluster status                   Show the status of nodes specified, if not specified
                            show the status of all nodes
+  check-running            Check if all nodes in the the cluster are running,
+                           and the number of nodes is at least as specified

 > hstream nodes list
 +-----------+
 | server_id |